gtcasl/cash/docs/index.md

 Cash requires a C++17 compiler to build and works best with clang 9.0 to leverage its custom plugin for code reflection.

-It has been tested with GCC 7 and Clang 9.

 Other dependencies include:

   - [LLVM](https://www.llvm.org)